Find Affordable College Courses

 Health Professions majors at St. Scholastica take out an average of $31,196 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $314.

-Read full report on Health Professions at The College of Saint Scholastica
+Full Health Professions at The College of Saint Scholastica Report

-Bethel University Minnesota landed the #10 spot in the 2023 rankings for the best health professions programs.
-Located in the large suburb of Saint Paul, Bethel University Minnesota is a private not-for-profit college with a small student population.
+Bethel University Minnesota did quite well in this year’s ranking of the best schools for health professions students.
+It came in at #10 on the list.
+Located in the suburb of Saint Paul, Bethel University Minnesota is a private not-for-profit college with a small student population.

 On average, health professions graduates from Bethel University Minnesota take out $27,350 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $349.